Nodles2209/Odyssey-of-the-Forgotten/README.md

 **room_initialisation.py** -
 ```
-Supposed to be the program responsible for creating all the room objects using dictionaries and initialising all the necessary arrays required for map generation
+Responsible for creating all the room objects using dictionaries and initialising all the necessary arrays required for map generation
 ```
-**room_initialisation.py may be deprecated later if the file is not used**

 **More information about each file is given within the documentation in each file**